Count Basie Orchestra: The "Second Testament"

-The Continuing Band
+Continuing band

 The Count Basie Orchestra continued releasing recordings and albums after Basie's death in 1984.
-For example, Basie is Back (2006) features new recordings of classic tunes from the Basie Orchestra's catalog, including the band's early hit "One O'clock Jump," and "April in Paris."
-The Basie band still collaborates with high-profile singers such as Ray Charles in Ray Sings, Basie Swings (2006), and with Allyn Ferguson on the album Swing Shift (1999).
+For example, Basie is Back (2006) features new recordings of classic tunes from the Basie Orchestra's catalog, including "April in Paris" and the band's early hit "One O'Clock Jump".
+The Basie band still collaborated with high-profile singers such as Ray Charles in Ray Sings, Basie Swings (2006), and with Allyn Ferguson on the album Swing Shift (1999).
 After Basie's death the band played under the direction of some of the players he had hired, including Thad Jones, Frank Foster, Grover Mitchell, Bill Hughes, and Dennis Mackrel.
 The band is currently under the direction of trumpeter Scotty Barnhart.